lamarkdown/lamarkdown/docs/process.md

 Lamarkdown adopts a convention, whereby authors may add specially-named attributes to parts of the document, which cause Lamarkdown (or a Lamarkdown extension) to perform certain kinds of structural transformations.

 These attributes are called _directives_.
-Their names begin with `:` (e.g., `:labels`), to distinguish them from genuine HTML attributes.
+Their names begin with `-` (e.g., `-labels`), to distinguish them from genuine HTML attributes.
 Directives are (if validly specified) deleted before the final output is generated.

 This approach relies on the `attr_list` or [`la.attr_prefix`][attr_prefix] extensions (designed to let authors add HTML attributes to elements).
 Thus, all directive processing must happen _after_ these extensions have run.